Changing Jobs – How Often is Too Often?

 Gone are the days when one found a comfortable, secure job right after graduation and retired 45 years later with a gold watch and a firm handshake.
-On average, today’s Australian employee changes jobs 12 times throughout their life, with an average tenure of 3.3 years.
+In Australia, the national average tenure in a job is 3.3 years.
 With the rise of the gig economy and a casualised workforce, that number is still trending downwards.
 For workers over 45, the average job tenure is 6 years and 8 months, while for under 25s it’s just 1 year and 8 months.

 This is not so surprising for young people, who in their early years of work tend to take on jobs that are intended to be temporary to support them while they train for a more career-oriented position.
 In fact, that trend hasn’t changed: in 1975 the average tenure for under 25s was the same as it is today.
 What has changed, however, is the tenure of those older workers, which has dropped from almost 10 years to 6.8 years.

 The rise in job mobility can be extremely beneficial for workers.
+According to data from Australian Bureau of Statistics, “to get a better job” is the number one reason why employee leave their jobs.
 Without judgement, workers can seek new opportunities when they’re ready to advance and can negotiate attractive salary packages in the process.
 It affords you a chance to build up a wider network of professional contacts and exposes you to different functions, workplace cultures and management styles, which will stand you in good stead for when you move up the ranks yourself.

 But how often is too often for you to be changing jobs, and at what point will it hurt your future employability?
 To some extent, it depends on how senior you are.
 The more senior the role you’re aiming for, the more important it can be to show some stability in your employment past.